FreeBeings-io/haf-plug-play/docs/op_standard.md

 ### IDs

-Applications or protocols use a single ID to broadcast their `custom_json` ops.
+Applications or protocols use their own IDs to broadcast their `custom_json` ops.
+For example:

+- `community`: global community protocol used by Hivemind
+- `polls`: global protocol for polls on Hive

 ### Op JSON Data Structure